semaphoreci/docs/docs/ci-cd-environment/agent-migration-to-ubuntu2004.md

 key differences and provide you with a direction to migrate to the Ubuntu 20.04 image.

 ### You don't have to migrate
 The Ubuntu 18.04 image will continue to be supported and updated.
-There are no current plans to depricate it.
+There are no current plans to deprecate it.

-Please note though that the Ubuntu 18.04 is comming out of LTS in 2023 so it's advised that you try out the Ubuntu 20.04 image and migrate when possible.
+Please note though that Ubuntu 18.04 is coming out of LTS in 2023 so it's advised that you try out the Ubuntu 20.04 image and migrate when possible.

 ### Benefits of using the Ubuntu 20.04 image
 Ubuntu 20.04 LTS (Focal Fossa) is the latest LTS release for the Ubuntu Linux